grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 {{< /admonition >}}

 1. Create a notification policy in Grafana.
-1. [Export][alerting_export] and download a provisioning file for your notification policy.
+1. [Export](ref:alerting_export) and download a provisioning file for your notification policy.
 1. Copy the contents into a YAML or JSON configuration file in the `provisioning/alerting` directory.

    Example configuration files can be found below.